 Tenant insurance in Edmonton typically renews automatically each year.
 You’ll receive new policy documents detailing any changes to your premium and confirming your coverage.
 Keep in mind that you do have the option to switch policies before your existing one renews.

-Tenant insurance is rated based on the type of unit you rent, number of tenants in the unit, value of your contents, physical location of the unit, prior tenant or home claims in the past under your name.
+Tenant insurance in Edmonton is rated based on the type of unit you rent, number of tenants in the unit, value of your contents, physical location of the unit, prior tenant or home claims in the past under your name.

-No. If you rent the unit you live in you only require tenant insurance which is often more affordable than home insurance.
+No, you don’t need home insurance while renting a home in Edmonton.
+If you rent the unit you live in you only require tenant insurance which is often more affordable than home insurance.
 You want to be properly insured, and tenant insurance will do that for renters.